We’ve all sat through boring preaching that put us to sleep at one point or another.

 So there you have – your guaranteed 10 step guaranteed guide to becoming a boring preacher.
 I hope you’ve learned something from this : )

 Want to Preach Sermons that are captivating, interesting, useful and relevant?
-Here are 3 quick steps you can take to become the best preacher you can be:
+Here are 2 quick steps you can take today to help you become the best preacher you can be:

-- Do the total opposite of that the above list tells you to do!
+- Do the exact opposite of what the above list tells you to do!